UMM-CSci/Senior_seminar_templates/README.md

 * Removed the ACM document fees.
 * Removed the terms and categories, which seem to really just be confusing relic of a pre-search-engine era.
 * Simplified the examples somewhat, removing features such as multiple authors that we're not likely to use.
-* Changed the paper size to 8.5 by 11 from the default A4.
+* "Forced" the paper size to US Letter (8.5 by 11 inches).
+This is useful because tools like TexMaker default to A4, and this overrides that.

 Since the annotated bibliography example and the sample paper both use ```sig-alternate.cls```, we have a link to it in the annotated bibliography folder instead of a second copy.
 This will hopefully make it easier to ensure that we don't end up with two different versions out there with slightly different behaviors.